Dr Jim Frazier

 A passionate environmentalist, Jim’s filming of some of the world’s most threatened species has made him acutely aware of the rapid degradation of ecosystems around the globe.
 With his vast knowledge of the natural world, Jim’s mission is to inspire humanity to build a sustainable future by producing Symphony of the Earth, a powerful musical feature film that will call the world to take action, to heal the planet.

-Michael Hole is a video and marketing mentor, producer and co-founder of the highly influential training organisation, Girl Director.
+Michael Hole is a video director, marketing mentor and producer.
+He is also co-founder of the highly influential training organisation, Girl Director.

 With a long history in finance, IT and business management, Michael brings systems, leadership and enthusiasm to the Symphony of the Earth team.
-He is also a songwriter, having written, performed and recorded with many bands of different genres.
+He is also a songwriter, having written, performed and recorded with many bands and musical groups over the years.

 Michael is an avid film buff, especially when it comes to films that shift societal consciousness.
 When Jim first told him about his vision for Symphony of the Earth he was captivated by its transformational potential, and has been working behind the scenes ever since.
 He was appointed CEO in 2016, and is now at work on bringing Jim’s vision to life.